net-engine/instaclone/README.md

 1. Once that has completed, type `docker compose up db -d`
 1. Once that has completed, type `docker compose run --rm web bundle exec rails db:setup`
 1. Once that has completed, type `docker compose up -d`
-1. In your browser, navigate to `http://localhost:3000`
+1. In your browser, navigate to `http://localhost:3000` to view the application.

 ### Other helpful commands
+1. Commands, such as database migrations, must be run from inside the container.
+Type `docker compose exec web bash` to get access to the command line inside the container.
 1. To stop the app, type `docker compose stop`
 1. To restart after stopping, type `docker compose up -d`
 1. To view Rails logs, type `docker compose logs -f web`